How to Find YouTubers to Play Your Indie Game

 Do this in 5 minutes with GameOutreach

 Pick a similar game.
 GameOutreach shows every YouTube channel that covered it.
 Filter by subscriber range (set 5k–250k) and country (pick your localization markets).
-Each channel shows the email (when public) and the list of similar Steam games they’ve covered, with video counts per game.
+Each channel shows the email when GameOutreach has one, plus the similar Steam games they’ve covered with video counts per game.
 The validation work that took you 3–5 minutes per channel becomes a glance.

 It solves the three problems manual search hits: